Atom Grants

 Funder: Pulitzer Center

-Summary: Supports experienced journalists investigating deforestation, corruption, and climate issues in the Amazon, Congo Basin, and Southeast Asia through a yearlong, collaborative fellowship.
+Summary: Supports experienced investigative journalists to conduct in-depth, cross-border reporting on deforestation, corruption, and governance in the Amazon, Congo Basin, and Southeast Asia.

-Key Information: Applications must be submitted individually (not by groups or outlets); open to staff and freelance journalists with newsroom support.
+Key Information: Applications must be submitted individually, not by groups or outlets; remote fellowship.

 Description